-Throughout history, ESP experiments have fascinated both scientists and mainstream society.
-They offer valuable insight into how ESP may work.
+Throughout history, ESP experiments have fascinated both research scientists and mainstream society.
+An experiment can offer valuable insights into how ESP may work.

 The History of ESP Experiments